ovh/docs/pages/platform/private-registry/eol-harbor-1.10/guide.en-gb.md

 ---
-title: 'End Of Life (EOL) Harbor 1.10 - How to replicate and migrate your data to an Harbor 2.x'
+title: "End Of Life (EOL) Harbor 1.10 - How to replicate and migrate your data to Harbor 2.x"
-excerpt: 'Find out how to replicate an old private registry (in Harbor 1.1x) to a recent OVhcloud Managed Private Registry (in Harbor 2.x)'
+excerpt: "Find out how to replicate an old private registry (in Harbor 1.1x) to a recent OVHcloud Managed Private Registry (in Harbor 2.x)"
-slug: eol-harbor-1.10
+slug: eol-harbor-v110
-section: 'Getting started'
+section: "Getting started"
 order: 06
 updated: 2023-03-09
 ---